 The content of the tests will be announced ahead of time in class.
-There will be five skill checks during class time.
-I will give you sufficient notice before I give any skill check, so that you will have time to prepare.
+There will be two skill checks and two tests during class time.
+I will give you sufficient notice before I give any skill check or test, so that you will have time to prepare.